slerman12/Help-me/4-Faith.md

 >
 > Each, individually or grouped, were dismissed by the faculty when they were still essentially mine (not always, but at least as the field of deep learning progressed, slowly), as I was repeatedly gaslit by my faculty listeners, with their authoritative rejection or suspicion, into doubting or tripping over my own far better understanding, as I tailored everything carefully to their understanding into symbolic methods or symbolic-neural hybrids, since most of them, initially, were skeptical of pure deep learning or thought deep learning was a fad.
 >
+> They are a really conservative and vampiric research department.
+What makes them conservative?
+They don’t come up with anything original or new.
+What makes them vampiric?
+They make incremental modifications to existing works or within existing research-area zeitgeists that have no profound or moral point.
+>
 > The CS department's faculty, with occasional exception, couldn't hear anything that they didn't want to, that they hadn't already internalized for multiple decades during their careers, that they weren't already clinically versed on, taught to them through their studies, normalized by their colleagues, and standardized, discussing "needy nothing trimm'd in jollity" while my ideas were "miscall'd simplicity" until they became mainstream, with credit for my teaching then "unhappily forsworn."
 >
 > As well as just simple intuitions that were pedagogically better: